For the Entire BC Community

 - Benefits: Can expand the storage available on your computer and can backup your entire computer, including the operating system, applications, preferences and configuration files.

 Store, transport, or backup your files/data.
 Capacities vary.
 USB devices used for backup should be stored at a separate location.
 Invest in a keychain-sized memory stick available at the BC Bookstore or an online store like Amazon.com or CDWG.com.
-Learn how to copy files to a USB drive.

 - Capacity: Up to 32 GB